Welcome to today's edition of the Rush 24-7 podcast.

 People are dying.

-And it's important for us.
+And it's important for us to.

 Jimmy Carter knows all about people dying.

-Thousands of people died under his watch in Iran, North Korea, the man is an absolute disaster.
+Thousands of people died under his watch in Iran, North Korea.

 That's right.

-And the word traitorous is important, as I say, for us to pay attention to.
+And the word traitorous is important, as I say, for us to pay attention to, not only with Mr. Carter, but also with Mr. Clinton.

 I'm sorry to say that Mr. Clinton and his wife should have been also excluded.

-Well, that's a bit of a yeah, I'm familiar with the book, but uh you can't throw them out when they're duly elected.
+Well, that's a bit of a yeah, I'm familiar with the book, but you can't throw them out when they're duly elected.

 Let's leave Clinton out of this for just a second.

-But let's let's just stick with Carter here.
+But let's just stick with Carter here.

-Um I want to be very specific about what I said and remind you of that specificity.
+And I want to be very specific about what I said and remind you of that specificity.

-I said that his conduct is traitorous in this interview that he has given with Der Spiegel in uh in Germany, typically gutless making all these comments uh overseas among liberal friendly audiences, uh, telling them what they want to hear, so they will lavish him with the kind of praise that he so desperately desires and seeks because he knows he'll never get it from the days he was president.
+Typically gutless, making all these comments overseas among liberal-friendly audiences, telling them what they want to hear so they will lavish him with the kind of praise that he so desperately desires and seeks because he knows he'll never get it from the days he was president.

 An economic malaise, an economic disaster.